 - 1. The discharge of untreated or partially treated wastewater to waters of the United States is prohibited. - 2.
-The discharge of untreated or partially treated wastewater that creates a nuisance as defined in the California Water Code section 13050(m) is prohibited.
+The discharge of untreated or partially treated wastewater that creates a nuisance as defined in the California Water Code section 13050(m) is prohibited. - 3.
+The discharge of chlorine, or any other toxic substance used for disinfection and cleanup of wastewater spills, to any surface water body is prohibited.

-- Order No. R2-2020-0004 NPDES No. CA0038504 - 3.
-The discharge of chlorine, or any other toxic substance used for disinfection and cleanup of wastewater spills, to any surface water body is prohibited. - 4.
-The Discharger shall not cause or contribute to discharges from EBMUD's WWFs that occur during wet weather or that are associated with wet weather.
+4. The Discharger shall not cause or contribute to discharges from EBMUD's WWFs that occur during wet weather or that are associated with wet weather.

-The Discharger violated the first of these prohibitions one time over the past four years.
+The Discharger violated the first of these prohibitions seven times over the past four years.
 Table F-2 summarizes the Discharger's sanitary sewer overflows (SSOs) resulting in discharges to waters of the United States (Category 1 SSOs) from 2015 through 2018 and the primary causes of these discharges.